bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Right, but you could announce a one Bitcoin channel if you have 1.1 for privacy reasons.
 If you have a higher capacity than you announce that will work, right?

+Elle Mouton: 00:23:26

 Sorry, can you say that again?

+Mark Erhardt: 00:23:28

-So let's say we are getting now the privacy benefit of having this unrelated 'UTXO' as the credit-establishing funding output, not funding output, but we still need an actual funding output if we set up a legit channel.
+So let's say we are getting now the privacy benefit of having this unrelated UTXO as the credit-establishing funding output, not funding output, but we still need an actual funding output if we set up a legit channel.
 So let's say we had a unique amount of satoshis in that funding output with like eight digits per session.
-If we announce that, people might look at the 'UTXO' set, find a specific 'UTXO' of that amount and they're like, ah, that fits the time of the channel announcement, that must be it.
+If we announce that, people might look at the UTXO set, find a specific UTXO of that amount and they're like, ah, that fits the time of the channel announcement, that must be it.
 So I could go and say, if I, for example, have 115 Satoshis more than one Bitcoin, I announce one Bitcoin instead for privacy purposes and announcing a smaller capacity should work, right?
-Yeah, totally.
 Maybe I'm getting too much in the mood.

 Elle Mouton: 00:24:15